-FORS operators shall have a policy and supporting procedures in place on working time, drivers' hours and their alignment.
+FORS Operators shall have a policy and supporting procedures in place on working time, drivers' hours and their alignment.
 The policy and supporting procedures shall include:

-- Planning daily and weekly work schedules and rest breaks to minimise fatigue - How the risks associated with long journeys and night driving are managed - Compliance with the Road Transport (Working Time) Regulations 2005, including the average 48-hour working week limit, where relevant - How total working and driving time is monitored and enforced - The requirement to report any fatigue or sleep related issues
+- Planning daily and weekly work schedules and rest breaks to minimise fatigue - How the risks associated with long journeys and night driving are managed - Compliance with the relevant drivers' hours and working time regulations - How total working and driving time is monitored and enforced - The requirement to report any fatigue or sleep-related issues

-The working time and drivers' hours policy and supporting procedures shall include adherence to the relevant rules, which will depend on the specific vehicle and journey type:
+The working time and drivers' hours policy and supporting procedures shall include adherence to the relevant rules that will depend on the specific vehicle and journey type:

-For HGV and PCV drivers, EU drivers' hours and mobile working time rules may apply - these rules require tachograph records to be kept For van, car and P2W drivers (and drivers of HGVs and PCVs that are out of scope or exempt from the EU rules), GB domestic drivers' hours rules may apply - these rules require written records to be kept
+For HGV and PCV drivers, EU drivers' hours and mobile working time rules may apply - these rules require tachograph records to be kept For van, car and PLV drivers (and drivers of HGVs and PCVs that are out of scope or exempt from the EU rules), GB domestic drivers' hours rules may apply - these rules require written records to be kept

-A procedure for obtaining, processing and analysing the relevant drivers' hours records shall be in place.
-Where relevant, the procedure shall include information on:
+Whether either EU or GB domestic drivers' hours are in scope, a procedure for obtaining, processing and analysing the relevant drivers' hours record and vehicle unit data shall be in place.
+The procedure shall include information on:

-- The recording method and the supply of log books, print rolls or charts - Monitoring and managing driver and company tachograph card expiry dates - Dealing with lost or defective tachograph cards - Identifying and dealing with driver infringements to prevent recurrence - Secondary employment and any impact this has on working time and drivers' hours
+- The frequency of downloading vehicle unit and driver card data - Drivers' hours recording method (i.e. digital, analogue tachograph or logbook) - Monitoring and managing driver and company tachograph card expiry dates - Dealing with lost or defective tachograph cards - Identifying and dealing with driver infringements to prevent recurrence - Identifying and dealing with missing mileage and unknown event reports - Secondary employment and any impact this has on working time and drivers' hours